Yorkshire Junior/Youth Constitution 2017

 (b) anyone charged with a breach of the rules shall be entitled to be represented by a friend and shall be entitled to call witnesses and question witnesses.

 33.5 The Disciplinary Committee shall deliberate in private and whenever possible shall reach its decision immediately following the hearing.
-All persons concerned shall be notified of the decision as soon as practicable after the hearing.
+All persons concerned shall be notified of the decision within 7 days of the meeting.

-33.7 In all cases of discipline or disputes, claims of non receipt of relevant correspondence, shall not prevent any matter from being dealt with.
+33.6 In all cases of discipline or disputes, claims of non receipt of relevant correspondence shall not prevent any matter from being dealt with.

-34.1 Video/DVD evidence will only be accepted for use if the teams partaking have agreed to the recording of the game.
-(MRF1) Evidence of this must be produced.
-Should any claims or allegations be made under the Child Protection Act then the Club submitting the evidence will be liable.
+34.1 Should any claims or allegations be made under the Child Protection Act then the Club submitting the evidence will be liable.
 The League WILL NOT accept any liability or responsibility.

-34.6 The offending club has the right to view the Video/DVD at the Discipline hearing.
+34.4 The offending club has the right to view the Recorded evidence at the Discipline hearing.

 35.1 The Disciplinary Committee (and on appeal the Management Committee also) may on finding an allegation proved: